Smoothness and effective regularizations in learned embeddings for shape matching: Notation and background

 which is converted to a penalty measuring how well the embedded points are aligned; since nearest-neighbor is not differentiable, we cast this problem as follows:

 where $dist$ computes the matrix of Euclidean distances in the embedding space, and $S_{\M\N}$ acts as a score of similarity between points.
 Finally, the network loss is formulated as:

+In experiments which also require descriptors, we learn them following \cite{LIE2020} paradigm: we train the same architecture of $\EmbNet$, with the loss proposed by Equation 4 of \cite{LIE2020}.

-\rick{\paragraph{DiffusionNet} To exploit connectivity information, we rely on a state-of-the-art feature extractor as backbone.
+\rick{\paragraph{DiffusionNet.} We adopt a state-of-the-art feature extractor as the backbone.
 DiffusionNet \cite{sharp2020diffusion} relies on a diffusion process over the surface to propagate the features information.
 A diffusion block is based on learning the parameters of a heat diffusion process, plus an anisotropic filter.
 We refer to the related paper for the technical details.
 We choose DiffusionNet since it is one of the most recent and promising architectures designed to exploit the structure of the $3$D surfaces.}